 In Kibera, one of Nairobi’s biggest slums, volunteers report a rise in sexually transmitted infections [STDs], such as syphilis, and unsafe abortions.
 An outreach family planning clinic arrives once a month instead of three to four times.
 In some rural areas of Kenya, such clinics have stopped completely.
 Some HIV clinics have closed.

 Ultimately, Trump’s U.N. speech this past September is only a sign of the increasingly aggressive stance his administration is taking to undermine global abortion rights.
-If America’s anti-abortion rhetoric and stigmatism continue to pervade throughout the global community, the world will stand to face disastrous consequences.
+If America’s anti-abortion rhetoric and stigma continue to influence the global community, the world will face disastrous consequences.